JCTGY/DollarsBankCoreJavaApp/README.md

 import project to Eclipse
 run the program
 ```
+Connect MySQL to the connector using the [config.properties](resources/config.properties)
+Run [SQL starter](resources/DollardsBankStart.sql) to create the tables

 ## Bonus
 - Use JDBC and DAO to connect user info to a MySQL database